EnterpriseDB/tpa/docs/configure-cluster.md

 For a Highly Available (HA) cluster, you will need to place at least 3 DB servers in the main DC (DC 1), so that in the event of the current master failing and a standby being promoted, the new master still has one standby available locally as a failover target.

-To achieve DR resilience, you should to place backup standby DB servers in a second DC (DC 2), replicating them directly or by using cascading replication.
+To achieve DR resilience, you should place backup standby DB servers in a second DC (DC 2), replicating them directly or by using cascading replication.
 If using **repmgr** to manage automatic failover, then care needs to be taken to avoid a split-brain scenario.
 Split-brain can happen when there is a network failure between both DCs, where a DB server in the DC 2 is promoted to master, so that there are masters in both DCs.
 To avoid this, it's possible to set up a "*witness server*" in DC 1 - if repmgr can't see either the witness or the primary server, it decides that there is a network failure and doesn't promote itself as master.

 **Example of cascading replication**